-Thus, the most relevant identified issues in our materiality analysis have been:
+Thus, the most relevant issues identified in our materiality analysis were:

-- Values of the Organisation and good Corporate Governance.
+- Organisational values and good corporate governance.

-- Risks linked to the business.
+- · Business-related risks.

-- Social & Staff Issues.
+- Social and staff-related issues.

-- Environmental and Quality issues.
+- Environmental and quality issues.

 - Ethical management issues.

-- · Issues regarding the commitment of the Group to society.
+- Issues relating to the Group's commitment to the Society.

-In order to provide a more detailed outcome, the analysis carried out is presented in a materiality matrix that represents the results obtained based on its external and internal relevance:
+In order to present a more detailed result, the analysis performed is presented in a materiality matrix that represents the results obtained in terms of both external and internal relevance:

-At an external level, the different interest groups express a special concern for the ethical management of the company and business risks.
+At the external level, the different stakeholders are particularly concerned about the company's ethical management and business risks.
 At a lower level, they are interested in how the company collaborates with society and its concern for the environment.

-At the internal level, the main concerns are ethical management and good governance, as well as personnel issues and business risks; to a lesser extent, there is concern for the company's contribution to society and the environment.
+At the internal level, the main concerns are ethical management and good governance, as well as personnel issues and business risks; to a lesser extent, there is concern about the company's contribution to society and the environment.

-Grupo SANJOSE gives higher priority to those aspects that, internally and externally, generate greater concern.
+Grupo SANJOSE gives a higher priority to those aspects that, both internally and externally, generate the greatest concern.

-In relation to the risks associated with personnel management, and given the current health and market circumstances, mechanisms have been put in place in order to promote work-life balance and maintain productivity, such as:
+In relation to the risks associated with personnel management, and given the current health and market circumstances, mechanisms have been put in place to promote work-life balance and maintain productivity, such as:

-- The provision of computer tools that allow teleworking, ensuring the correct development of the different professional activities that are carried out. - The flexibility of the workers schedule, thus allowing an adaptation to the different needs, both personal and professional. - The implementation of mechanisms for the management of human resources and online training, ensuring that the needs that arise are covered in any of the scenarios.
+- The provision of computer tools that allow teleworking, ensuring the correct development of the different professional activities carried out. - The flexibilisation of the timetable, thus allowing adaptation to the different personal and professional needs. - The implementation of mechanisms for the management of human resources and online training, ensuring that the needs that arise in any of the scenarios are covered.

-Similarly, in relation to the psychosocial follow-up derived from the pandemic situation, emotional responses have been identified that generate insecurity both in the field of health and in that of personal and work projection.
-In this regard, health prevention and protection mechanisms have been put in place to help professionals and their families, facilitating the performance of diagnostic tests, access to the necessary health protection equipment, establishing preventive protocols and providing health support, as may be applicable.
+Similarly, in relation to the psychosocial follow-up derived from the pandemic situation, emotional responses have been identified that generate insecurity both in the area of health and in the area of personal and work projection.
+In this respect, prevention and health protection mechanisms have been put in place to help professionals and their families, facilitating diagnostic tests, access to the necessary health protection equipment, establishing preventive protocols and providing health support as needed.

-In terms of business dynamics, a lack of certain professional profiles necessary for the development of the activity has been detected, for which the company is designing training and talent management programmes to cover these needs.
+At the level of business dynamics, a lack of certain professional profiles necessary for the development of the activity has been detected, for which the company is designing training and talent management programmes to cover these needs.

-Grupo SANJOSE evaluates the risks associated with the businesses present in each of the regions where it operates.
-In each case, it takes appropriate measures to mitigate them and regularly monitors them.
+Grupo SANJOSE evaluates the risks associated with the businesses in each of the regions where it operates.
+In each case, it takes the appropriate measures to mitigate them and periodically monitors them.

-Grupo SANJOSE has continuously analysed the evolution of raw materials associated with its main line of activity, construction.
-The growths experienced have been analysed and reviewed against each of the ongoing construction budgets, implementing the necessary corrective measures to try to mitigate the impact on the execution of each of the projects.
+Grupo SANJOSE has continuously analyzed the evolution of raw materials associated with its main line of business, construction.
+The growth experienced has been analysed and reviewed, comparing it with each of the work budgets in progress, implementing the necessary corrective measures to try to mitigate the impact on the execution of each of the projects.